Poultry Dispatch, Pluck & Gut Course

 All these options include use of the main kitchen in the Training Room for self-catering.

-Or why not spend a relaxing long weekend at Denmark Farm and hire a private self-catering apartment in the Eco Lodge for £300 (sleeps 2 people/up to 3 nights) or spend a few nights in the Glamping Yurt which sleeps 2-4.
+Or why not spend a relaxing long weekend at Denmark Farm and hire a private self-catering apartment in the Eco Lodge for £350 (sleeps 2 people/up to 3 nights).